etrenholm/readme-generator/README.md

 * [Credit](#credit)

 ## Description
-Create an application that a developer can use to quickly create a projfessional README for new projects.
-The README should contain: Project Title and Sections entitled Descripton, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions.
+Create an application that a developer can use to quickly create a professional README for new projects.
+The generated README should contain a Project Title and Sections entitled Descripton, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions.

 ## Installation
 To run this application, follow these steps:

-* Step 1: Download ...
+* Step 1: Download

 ## Usage